 By bus - bus route 184 Oldham - Huddersfield drops off and picks up on the A62 in Marsden village then follow the canal towpath

-By water taxi - the Huddersfield Canal Society’s volunteers run a 12 seater water taxi service between Marsden Railway Station and Standedge at weekends and bank holidays.
+By boat shuttle - the Huddersfield Canal Society’s volunteers run a 12 seater shuttle service between Marsden Railway Station and Standedge at weekends and bank holidays.
 Please check their website for details

 By coach - coach drop off is only at Marsden Station.
 But there's more parking at lock 42 near the train station.
 (Sorry, our tunnel’s historic nature means we’re not allowed coaches on site but at least you get to enjoy the towpath walk.)